milaninayak123/pl300-powerbi-notes/notes/03-microsoft-fabric-and-copilot.md

 *Why Fabric exists, what OneLake does, and how Copilot threads through the whole Power BI workflow.*

 Power BI doesn't work alone.
-As GreenCart grows — more warehouses, more cities, a data science team building delivery-time predictions — its data needs outgrow a single tool.
+As GreenCart grows more warehouses, more cities, a data science team building delivery-time predictions.
+Its data needs outgrow a single tool.
 That's where **Microsoft Fabric** comes in.

 ## What Is Fabric, and Why Does It Exist?

 Before Fabric, GreenCart's data would've been scattered: one tool for moving data around, another for warehousing it, Power BI for reporting, a separate ML tool for predictions.
-Every team works off its own copy of the data — more duplication, more cost, more chances for numbers to disagree.
+Every team works off its own copy of the data so more duplication, more cost, more chances for numbers to disagree.

-**Microsoft Fabric** is a single platform that covers all of it — data ingestion, engineering, warehousing, reporting, and machine learning — so GreenCart's data engineers, analysts, and data scientists all work off the *same* underlying data instead of five different copies of it.
+**Microsoft Fabric** is a single platform that covers all of it — data ingestion, engineering, warehousing, reporting, and machine learning.
+So GreenCart's data engineers, analysts, and data scientists all work off the *same* underlying data instead of five different copies of it.

 ## OneLake — Fabric's Central Storage

 **OneLake** is Fabric's shared storage layer.
-Every Fabric tool — Power BI, Data Engineering, Data Warehouse, Data Science — reads from and writes to this one place.
+Every Fabric tool — Power BI, Data Engineering, Data Warehouse, Data Science reads from and writes to this one place.
 Think of it as **"OneDrive for GreenCart's company-wide data"** — one source, no duplicates, everyone working from the same numbers.

-If GreenCart's delivery data already lives somewhere else (say, an existing Azure data lake), Fabric doesn't need to copy it in — it can create a **Shortcut**, a live reference to the external data, so nothing gets duplicated.
+If GreenCart's delivery data already lives somewhere else (say, an existing Azure data lake), Fabric doesn't need to copy it in.
+It can create a **Shortcut**, a live reference to the external data, so nothing gets duplicated.

 ## Roles Inside Fabric